mmdagent-ex/site-doc/content.en/docs/50_motion_blend.md

 MOTION_CONFIGURE|(model)|(motion)|BLEND_RATE|(rate)
 {{</message>}}

-When stacking motions, the processing such as overwriting or addition is performed after multiplying by this blend rate.
-Specifically, it works as follows:
+When layering, the blend rate is multiplied into the motion before performing the replace/add/multiply operation.
+Concretely:

-- MODE_REPLACE + specified rate: The motion is overwritten with the movement obtained by multiplying the motion amount by the rate
+- MODE_REPLACE + rate: the motion's movement is multiplied by rate and then used to replace the lower-priority movement
-- MODE_ADD + specified rate: The movement obtained by multiplying the motion amount by the rate is added
+- MODE_ADD + rate: the motion's movement is multiplied by rate and then added to the lower-priority movement
-- MODE_MUL + specified rate: The change indicated by the motion is multiplied by the change obtained by multiplying the rate
+- MODE_MUL + rate: the change indicated by this motion is multiplied by rate and then used to multiply the lower-priority morph values

-Also, you can change the value of the rate without changing the setting with `BLEND_RATE`.
+You can also use `BLEND_RATE` to change only the rate value without changing the mode.

-## Bone-level Control
+## Per-bone control

-Additionally, while the above is a specification for the entire motion, you can also set details on a bone-by-bone basis.
-Please refer to the reference for details.
+The above applies to entire motions, but you can also configure these settings in detail on a per-bone basis.
+See the reference for details.